jgodson/homelab/docker/ingress-public/README.md

 ### Website Deployment

-To deploy the website to the Caddy server:
+The website is hosted on the Kubernetes cluster.
+Caddy is configured to reverse proxy the main domain to the cluster's ingress controller.

-- Follow the instructions in the [website README](/website/README.md#deploy-to-remote-server)
+For more details on building and deploying the website, see the [website README](../../website/README.md).

 ### Security Monitoring